qdrant/docs/qdrant/v0.11.0.x/distributed_deployment.md

 ![Embeddings](/docs/concurrent-operations-replicas.png)

-For this reason it is recommended to perform write operation targetting a specific collection in a sequential fashion by for instance using a distributed queueing mechanism as a proxy.
+For this reason it is recommended to perform write operation targeting a specific collection with overlapping keys in a sequential fashion by, for instance, using a distributed queueing mechanism as a proxy.

 Search queries can be safely performed concurrently without risks.